Alternative – Six Sentence Story

 GirlieOnTheEdge Denise Farley’s six-sentence-stories icon

-Denise offers the prompt word “marvel” to be used in this week’s Six Sentence Story.
-This story continues from Filter – Six Sentence Story.
-The next chapter is Ocean – Six Sentence Story.
+Denise offers the word “effervescent” to be used in this week’s Six Sentence Stories.
+Continued from Filter – Six Sentence Story.
+Next: Pawn – Six Sentence Story.

 GirlieOnTheEdge Denise Farley's six-sentence-stories icon